 First Impressions of the Property

-There Ritz Carlton Residences is a little over two years old and just opened the new Diamond Head Tower on October 15.
+There Ritz-Carlton Residences, Waikiki Beach is a little over two years old and just opened the new Diamond Head Tower on October 15.

 The resort offers the largest number of hotel luxury suites on Oahu along with the two highest infinity pools in Waikiki.
 All of the units are ocean-facing and offer the amenities of a residence including a full kitchen and washer/dryer, which are all great for traveling families.